pyk-1908/team3/README.md

 - **main.py:** Main loop.

 ---

-## Usage for end to end flow

-1. **Create a virtual environment and use the requirements.txt file in the DoWhy directory**

-2. **Follow along the jupyter notebook to complete for end to end flow**

----
 ## Features for end to end flow

-- **End-to-End Causal Analysis**: Complete pipeline from data loading to results interpretation
+- **End-to-End Causal Analysis**: Complete pipeline from data loading to results interpretation in CausalHealPred.ipynb

 ---